ankith-bhat/language-identification/README.md

-# csci5512_project
+# Language Identification

+Authors:
+-
-Lucas Lenar - lenar067
+- Lucas Lenar
-Ankith Bhat - bhatx050
+- Ankith Bhat

-This is the CSci5512 project for the authors listed above.
+Purpose: A Machine Learning Algorithm to identify what words belong to what languages

 How run our project:
 Please install the following package for web parsing: